Techhiest/Techhiest/README.md

 - 👀 I’m interested in designing strong Artificial Intelligence
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate with large community developers
+- I'm now into UI/UX designing and enjoying doing this.
 - 📫 How to reach me you can mail me at 46gauravkumar@gmail.com

 <!---